Propane in France: providers, tariffs and getting started

 There are different ways to contact la bellenergie.
 Here are the main options:

-Signing up for an electricity or gas contract with La Bellenergie is easy and completely free.
-You can start the process either by calling their customer service number or by visiting their website.
+Signing up for an electricity or gas contract with La Bellenergie is easy and free of charge.
+You can start the process either by calling their customer service number or by visiting their official website.

-You will need to provide some basic information, such as your name, address, and sometimes your current meter number or a recent bill.
-Once you complete the sign-up, La Bellenergie will take care of closing your previous contract for you, so you do not need to contact your old supplier yourself.
+To create your contract, you'll need to provide some basic information, such as your name, address, and details about your home or apartment.
+Once you have submitted your information, La Bellenergie will take care of closing your existing contract with your previous supplier.
+This means you do not need to contact your old supplier yourself or pay any switching fees.

 Choosing your energy provider in France